Thiilyn/Blue-Angel/README.md

 <h1 align="center" id="functionalities">Functionalities</h1>
 <ol>
-  <li align="center">The user can choose 3 phases, namely Letters, Syllables and Phrases.</li>
+  <li align="center">The user can choose 3 phases: Letters, Syllables and Phrases.</li>
   <li align="center">The user can choose from the level options in each phase.</li>
   <li align="center">Each level is completed when the user correctly answers the question asked.</li>
   <li align="center">When a level is completed, the system returns to the main menu screen.</li>
+  <li align="center">Attention: In exercises the child is always assisted with a voice feature.</li>
 </ol>

 ## Menu screen where there are 3 phases

+<h2 align="center" id="functionalities">Operation starts at the main screen in the presentation of three features:</h2>
+<h2 align="center" id="functionalities">- Learning of Letters</h2>
+<h2 align="center" id="functionalities">-Learning of syllables (parts of words)</h2>
+<h2 align="center" id="functionalities">-Learning Phrases</h2>

 ![menu_principal](https://github.com/Thiilyn/Blue-Angel/blob/master/home.jpeg)

 ## Screen where the user can choose the levels

+<h2 align="center" id="functionalities">In each main feature.
+There is a level of difficulty that is increasing.</h2>

 ![fase2](https://github.com/Thiilyn/Blue-Angel/blob/master/levels.jpeg)

 ## Screen example of Level 1 Letters Phase

+<h2 align="center" id="functionalities">In this example, the instruction of what will be accomplished in the exercises begins.
+The instructions and activities are carried out by voice command because it is believed that the autistic child cannot read the instructions.</h2>

 ![nivel1](https://github.com/Thiilyn/Blue-Angel/blob/master/home-letter.jpeg)